jqueryscript/ChatGPT-Resources/README.md

 - [chatgpt-discord](https://github.com/m1guelpf/chatgpt-discord) - Run your own GPTChat Discord bot, with a single command!
 - [slack-chat-gpt](https://github.com/halilylm/slack-chat-gpt) - Slack bot assisted with ChatGPT.
 - [LINE-Bot-ChatSummarizer](https://github.com/kkdai/LINE-Bot-ChatSummarizer) - Use ChatGPT to summarize your group chat as a chat summarizer with the LINE Bot Chat Summarizer.
+- [chatgpt_telegram_bot](https://github.com/karfly/chatgpt_telegram_bot) - ChatGPT Telegram Bot (fast and no limits).
+- [chatgpt-whatsapp](https://github.com/noelzappy/chatgpt-whatsapp) - A simple WhatsApp bot that uses OpenAI's ChatGPT to respond to user inputs.
+Includes a cron to enable ChatGPT to send messages to recipients at periodic intervals.

 ## Libraries